Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/exit/listener_best_story.md

 ## Please rank the **stories** you heard in order from best (at the top) to worst (at the bottom)

+You can click-and-drag the options below into your preferred order.

 ---

-- The first story
+> The first story
-- The second story
+> The second story
-- The third story
+> The third story